 “Denier is a unit of measurement that is used to determine the fiber thickness of individual threads or filaments used in the creation of textiles and fabrics.
 Fabrics with a high denier count tend to be thick, sturdy, and durable.
 Fabrics with a low denier count tend to be sheer, soft, and silky.”StandardFabric.com

-The feel of the material can depend on a number of factors including the dying process, thickness, and country of origin.
+The material’s feel can depend on several factors, including the dying process, thickness, and country of origin.

-During the dying process utilized to color, the fabric coatings and other protectant materials can be applied to Cordura which has an effect on the overall feel and pliability of the material.
+During the dying process utilized to color, the fabric coatings and other protectant materials can be applied to Cordura, which affects the material’s overall feel and pliability.

 I will say that I’ve never seen any issues with piece-dyed fabric from our mills.